|About us | Our Upcoming Events | Regional Events | Hear It! | What We Sing | More Music & Dance|

 Beginners are welcome.

-Next local sing:
+Next local events:

 Our group has been shape note singing in the Kaw Valley (northeast Kansas) since 1991.
 Shape note singing is a very community-oriented, inclusive form of singing.
 No experience is necessary, and we charge no admission fee or dues.
 While most of the tunes in the book we sing from (which dates back to the 1840's) are hymns and anthems, we are a cultural, not religion-based organization.
 Come see what it is about at one of our upcoming events listed below!
 On the web, you can visit the Sacred Harp Page or the Fasola Home Page to learn more about shape note singing in general.